openhab/openhab-addons/addons/binding/org.openhab.binding.heos/README.md

 This binding supports full automatic discovery of available players to be used as a bridge, players and groups (both after establishing a connection via a bridge).
 It is recommended to use the PaperUI or other GUI to setup the system and add all players and groups.
 The bridge is discovered through UPnP in the local network.
 Once it is added the players and groups are discovered via the bridge and placed within the inbox.
-Nether the less also manual configuration is possible
+Nethertheless also manual configuration is possible

 ## Binding Configuration

 This binding does not require any configuration via a .cfg file.
 The configuration is done via the Thing definition.
 Within the binding the callback URL can be set.
-This URL is needed if a player or a group is registered as an audio sink within OpenHab.
+This URL is needed if a player or a group is registered as an audio sink within openHAB.
 If a device is registered as an audio sink notification sounds will be played at this device.
-For further information about notifications also refer to the [OpenHab documentation](http://docs.openhab.org/configuration/multimedia.html).
+For further information about notifications also refer to the [openHAB documentation](http://docs.openHAB.org/configuration/multimedia.html).

 The URL defines the base address where the sound files are located.
-For example if the files are placed within the OpenHab directory \openHAB-conf\sounds the callback address has be set to the OpenHab server address inclusive the port.
+For example if the files are placed within the openHAB directory \openHAB-conf\sounds the callback address has be set to the openHAB server address inclusive the port.

-Example: http://192.168.0.7:8080 if the sound file can be accessed there, or if the sound file is located on the OpenHab server http://localhost:8080 for example.
+Example: http://192.168.0.7:8080 if the sound file can be accessed there, or if the sound file is located on the openHAB server http://localhost:8080 for example.

 ## Thing Configuration